Help protect your patients by reducing their risk of CKD progression1,2

 Cumulative incidence: Time to first occurrence of the primary composite endpoint1-3,b,c

 aThe eGFR was calculated with serum creatinine level and the Chronic Kidney Disease Epidemiology Collaboration 2009 formula.
 Events not related to the eGFR were evaluated by the event adjudication committee.
-Sustained was defined as having 2 consecutive measurements ≥28 days apart fulfilling the criteria.2
+Sustained was defined as having 2 consecutive measurements ≥28 days apart by fulfilling the criteria.2

 bA cumulative incidence function (CIF) plot graphically shows the probability of an event occurring over time, from randomization to the first event in the presence of competing risks.
-The relative risk reduction is calculated based on the sum of events in the trial.4
+The relative risk reduction is calculated based on the sum of the events in the trial.4

 f4.9% ARR reported at 3 years in a prespecified supplementary analysis.3